-Canada is the second-largest country in world (after Russia) and the world's largest country that borders only one country.
-Approximately 90% of the population is concentrated within 160 km of the US border.
-Canada has more fresh water than any other country with at least 2 million lakes (more than all other countries combined) and almost 9% of Canadian territory is water.
+Canada is the second-largest country in world (after Russia) approximately 90% of the population is concentrated within 160 km of the US border.
+Canada has more fresh water than any other country with at least 2 million natural lakes and almost 9% of Canadian territory is water.
 Located in northern North America, bordering the North Atlantic Ocean on the east, North Pacific Ocean on the west, and the Arctic Ocean on the north (sitting strategically between the US and Russia via the North Polar route) it varies from temperate (south) to subarctic and arctic (north).

-Canada's population is approximately 34,834,841 (July 2014 est.) and English and French are both official languages.
+Canada's population is approximately 35,852 (1 July 2015 Statistics Canada).
 Canada is divided into 10 provinces and 3 territories*: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories*, Nova Scotia, Nunavut*, Ontario, Prince Edward Island, Quebec, Saskatchewan, and Yukon*.

-There are three branches of Government in Canada at the national level: legislative, executive and judiciary.
-The executive branch comprises the Prime Minister and the Cabinet.
+The executive branch is the decision-making branch comprising the Governor General, the Prime Minister and the Cabinet.
 The Prime Minister is the leader of the party with the largest number of seats in the House of Commons.

-The legislative branch consists of the House of Commons and the Senate.
-The House of Commons has 308 members, but will increase to 330 members at the next election scheduled for 2015.
+The legislative branch is the law-making branch which is made up of the House of Commons and the appointed Senate.
+The House of Commons has 308 members, but will increase to 330 members at the next election scheduled for October 2019.
 General elections are held every four years.
-The Senate has 105 senators appointed on a regional basis.
-Its basic functions are to review proposed legislation and to operate as a forum for debating public issues.
+The Senate has 105 senators appointed on a regional basis to review proposed legislation and to provide a forum for debate.
 Senators are appointed by the Governor General, on the advice of the Prime Minister.
-Prime Minister Stephen Harper's Conservative Party, which formed minority government in January 2006 and October 2008, secured a parliamentary majority in elections in May 2011.
+Prime Minister Justin Trudeau's Liberal Party, secured a parliamentary majority in elections in October 2015.

 Canada, like Australia, is an active member of the Commonwealth.
 Canada worked closely with Australia during Australia's chairmanship (2011-13) to revitalise the organisation, including through the conclusion of the Charter of the Commonwealth and implementation of recommendations of the Commonwealth Eminent Persons Group.

-As export-oriented economies with strong interests in agriculture and resources, Australia and Canada have a common interest in a fair, open and non-discriminatory world trade system.
-Both countries were prominent players in the creation of the General Agreement on Tariffs and Trade (GATT) in 1947, and today both are active and influential members of its successor, the World Trade Organization (WTO), which was established in 1994.
-In 1986, Australia invited Canada to participate in the Cairns Group, a unique and influential coalition of 19 agricultural exporting countries with a commitment to reforming agricultural trade.
+As export-oriented economies with strong interests in agriculture and resources, Australia and Canada have a common interest in a rules-based, open and non-discriminatory world trade system.
+Both countries were prominent players in the creation of the General Agreement on Tariffs and Trade (GATT) in 1947, and today both are active and influential members of its successor, the World Trade Organization (WTO).
+When in force, the Trans-Pacific Partnership Agreement will significantly improve the trading environment, creating opportunities for both goods and services.
+Canada and Australia have mutual interests in open markets which have seen us cooperation in a range of forums advocating freer trade, such as in APEC and in the Cairns Group in the WTO.

 Australia and Canada work closely together to promote a coherent and robust system of global trade and economic cooperation in key international organisations such as the G20, the Organization for Economic Cooperation and Development (OECD), the Asia-Pacific Economic Cooperation (APEC) forum and in many United Nations agencies.
 Canada joined APEC in its inaugural year (1989) and Vancouver hosted APEC in 1997.
-Canada continues to take an active role in economic and technical cooperation, health, security and trade/investment liberalisation across the Asia-Pacific region.
-It is one of the twelve countries participating in negotiations for the Trans-Pacific Partnership free trade agreement.
+Australia and Canada, together with 10 other countries signed the Trans-Pacific Partnership free trade agreement on 4 February 2016.
+Member countries are now working to complete their respective domestic processes to enable the agreement to enter into force.

 The Australia-Canada relationship is mature, highly productive and broadly based.
 People to people contacts between our parliaments, government officials, private sectors, academics and communities are extensive and wide-ranging.
 We are both federal, large, geographically dispersed countries, with Westminster systems of government and a similar standard of living.
 Trade relations date from 1895, when the Government of Canada sent its first Trade Commissioner, John Short Larke to Sydney to establish an office.
 Diplomatic relations began formally in 1939 when, on the eve of the Second World War, Australia and Canada first agreed to exchange High Commissioners.

-A comprehensive range of bilateral agreements cover issues such as trade, social security, air services, consular services abroad, mutual assistance in criminal matters and avoidance of double taxation.
-Consular cooperation is important, with Canada and Australia providing consular services to each other's nationals in over 40 countries where the other is not represented.
-A working holiday program allows young people to travel and work for set periods in each other's country.
+A comprehensive range of bilateral agreements cover issues such as trade, social security, air services, wildfire management, crisis management and consular services abroad, co-location of our missions overseas, mutual assistance in criminal matters and avoidance of double taxation.
+Consular cooperation is important, with Canada and Australia providing consular services to each other's nationals in around 30 countries where the other is not represented.
+During Foreign Minister Bishop’s visit to Canada in July 2015, she signed with her then Canadian counterpart Foreign Minister Nicholson the Glasgow-Burchell Declaration on diplomatic cooperation, with both Ministers characterised as symbolic of the closeness of our relationship.
+The agreement establishes a formal framework for existing cooperation and identifies areas in which Australia and Canada might collaborate and cooperate closely.

 People to people links

-Canada has a low population density and a vast wealth of natural resources.
-The Canadian economy is the 11th biggest economy in the world by GDP (according to the International Monetary Fund's World Economic Outlook, October 2014 database).
-Australia was ranked 12th.
-It is highly integrated with the US economy, with each being the other's major trading partner.
-Canada has retained its ranking as the 15th most competitive nation economically among 144 countries ranked by the World Economic Forum (in the 2014-2015 WEF Global Competitiveness Report).
+Like Australia, Canada has a low population density and a vast wealth of natural resources.
+The Canadian economy was the 10th biggest economy in the world by GDP in 2015 (according to the International Monetary Fund's World Economic Outlook, April 2016 database).
+Australia was ranked 13th.
+Canada is highly integrated with the US economy, with each being the other's major trading partner.
+Canada has improved its ranking to 13th (from 15th) most competitive nation economically among 144 countries ranked by the World Economic Forum (in the 2015-2016 WEF Global Competitiveness Report).
+Australia improved its ranking in the same period from 22nd to 21st.

 Trade and investment